alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within Powershell using the command: `Connect-AzAccount`.
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- **IMPORTANT** Ensure you are also authenticated to the correct Azure AD within PowerShell using the command: `Connect-AzureAD -TenantId <aad-tenant-id>`, where `<aad-tenant-id>` is the `Tenant ID` you copied from the AAD portal `Overview` page in the previous step. :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+  - Run `pwsh { ./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
+    - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
+This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
+    - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
+Could not find or load a specific file.
+(0x80131621)` then you may need to try again in a fresh Powershell terminal.
 - Deploy and configure the SHM key vault by running `./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **a few minutes** to run.